Carson Wentz Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 - He's also figured in the ground game, with 97 rushing yards (13.9 ypg) on 22 carries with one rushing touchdown.

-- The Colts have called a pass in 53.8% of their plays from scrimmage this year while running the ball 46.2% of the time.
+- The Colts have thrown the ball in 53.8% of their plays from scrimmage this year while staying on the ground 46.2% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

-- Wentz accounts for 33.8% of his team's red zone plays, with 24 of his 219 pass attempts coming from inside the opponent's 20-yard line.
+- Wentz has attempted 24 of his 219 passes in the red zone, accounting for 33.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Titans.